When I started my articles, I never thought we would be working during a global pandemic, but here we are.

 Stay in tune with yourself.

 I know I just said that we need to keep working hard, but we should also recognize that times are different.
 Social distancing from your colleagues, friends and family, only going out in public when it is absolutely necessary, and the blurring of the boundaries between work life and home life can all take a toll on our mental health.
 For some, acknowledging that times are different is the first step to becoming healthier people.
 I found that partaking in hobbies (baking and playing piano), exercising daily, and staying connected with friends and family online are all ways to cope with feeling trapped and being surrounded by so much uncertainty.
-If we take the time to check in with ourselves and listen to our needs, we will be happier with and more productive in everything we do.
+If we take the time to check in with ourselves and listen to our needs, we will be happier and more productive in everything we do.

 Stay on top of the ongoing changes in the profession.